-- 3.1 The Chair, who is appointed by the Chair of the Council, is to preside at any Committee meeting. - 3.2 If the Chair is absent from or unable to preside at a meeting, the members present must nominate another member to serve as chair at that meeting. - 3.3 The Chair must provide a report on the work of the Committee to the Council following each meeting of the Committee.
+- 3.1 The Chair, who is appointed by the Chair of the Council, is to preside at any Committee meeting. - 3.2 If the Chair is absent from or unable to preside at a meeting, the members present must nominate another member to serve as chair at that meeting. - 3.3 The Chair must provide a report on the work of the Committee to the Council following each meeting of the Committee at least once each year, as the Council may direct.

-4. Frequency and notice of meetings
+4. Frequency and Notice of Meetings

 - 4.1 As a minimum the Audit and Risk Assurance Committee must meet three times in each year, on dates which coincide with key dates within the financial reporting and audit cycles. - 4.2 The Secretary must give members at least seven days' notice of the time and place of a meeting.
-Failure to send notice of a meeting to a member does not invalidate the proceedings of that meeting. - 4.3 At least once each financial year the Committee will meet with representatives of the external and internal auditors without management being present to discuss their remit and any issues arising from their audits.
+Failure to send notice of a meeting to a member does not invalidate the proceedings of that meeting. - 4.24.3 At least once each financial year the Committee will meet with representatives of the external and internal auditors without management being present to discuss their remit and any issues arising from their audits.